Chizzoz/airtel-money-expressjs/README.md

 # airtel-money-expressjs
 Airtel Money Developer API ExpressJS Client

+Documentation and official resources can be found at Airtel Developer Portal: https://developers.airtel.africa/

+## Prerequisites
+1. You have Signed Up at: https://developers.airtel.africa/signup

+2. You have created at Application on Airtel Developers Portal: https://developers.airtel.africa/developer/register

+3. You possess both *Client ID* and *Client Secret Key*

 ## Getting Started
 After cloning or downloading this repo, run `npm install`.